Magnolia (Gang of Youths song)

-"Magnolia" is a song by Australian alternative rock band Gang of Youths, released on 17 April 2015 as the third and final single from their debut studio album, The Positions.
-The song recounts the experience of frontman David Le'aupepe on a "week-long bender that precluded sleep and eating" and his subsequent attempt to commit suicide on 3 June 2014.
+"Magnolia" is a song by Australian alternative rock band Gang of Youths.
+It was released on 17 April 2015 as the third single from their debut studio album, The Positions.
+The song recounts the experience of frontman David Le'aupepe on a "week-long bender that precluded sleep and eating" and his subsequent suicide attempt on 3 June 2014.
 The date, referenced within the lyrics, has since become known by fans as Magnolia Day.

 In 2018, the song was certified platinum by the Australian Recording Industry Association (ARIA) for selling over 70,000 equivalent units.
-"Magnolia" polled at number six in the Triple J Hottest 100 of the Decade.
+"Magnolia" polled at number six in Triple J's Hottest 100 of the 2010s and featured in the Hottest 100 of Australian Songs.
 It has been described as the band's breakthrough hit, having over 39 million streams on Spotify as of 2022.

-Background
+Lyricism

+Le'aupepe sat under a magnolia tree after his friends intercepted his suicide attempt.

-On 3 June 2014, Gang of Youths frontman David Le'aupepe, at the end of a week-long bender consisting of "plenty of drinking, smoking and vomiting up blood", was walking drunk with a bottle of Southern Comfort in his band through Strathfield, New South Wales.
+On 3 June 2014, Gang of Youths frontman David Le'aupepe, at the end of a week-long bender consisting of "plenty of drinking, smoking and vomiting up blood", was walking drunk with a bottle of Southern Comfort whiskey in his hand through the Sydney suburb of Strathfield.
 He later admitted he tried to commit suicide that night, but his friends called the police who intercepted him.
-They sat him by the magnolia tree outside his father's house, of which the song is named after.

-Afterwards, Le'aupepe was entered into rehabilitation and "began a process of healing and self-discovery".
+They sat him by the magnolia tree outside his father's house, of which the song is named after."In a state of puerile drunken delirium, reeling from having my heart fucked beyond all recognition and knowing my marriage was about to fall apart, I tried to kill myself."Afterwards, Le'aupepe was entered into rehabilitation and "began a process of healing and self-discovery".
 In 2018, on the fourth anniversary of the incident, he shared a lengthy post on social media thanking his friends for saving his life and further opening up about his mental health struggles.

-Release and promotion
+Music video

-On 17 April 2015, "Magnolia" was released as the third and final single to the band's debut studio album, The Positions.
-A music video for the song was directed by Le'aupepe and Josh Harris, and was released on 28 January 2016.
+The "Magnolia" music video was directed by Le'aupepe and Josh Harris, and released on 28 January 2016.
 The frontman said he wanted to convey a "deep freeness, a sense of loss, a sadness" in the video.